flarebyte/baldrick-rebec/INTEGRATION_TEST_GUIDELINE.md

 - Parsing stdout JSON manually — always use `…JSON` helpers.

 ### 2) `script/cli-helper.mjs` (CLI Invocation Wrappers)
-This is the single place to define thin wrappers over the `rbc` admin CLI.
+This is the single place to define thin wrappers over the `rbc` CLI.
 It should:
 - Export `runRbc` and `runRbcJSON` utility functions and structured wrappers per command (e.g., `workflowListJSON`, `taskListJSON`, `stickieSet`, `messageListJSON`, etc.).
 - Accept plain parameters; do not hardcode environment or defaults beyond CLI flags.
 - For commands requiring stdin, provide a wrapper that wires stdin (e.g., `messageSet`).